semicolon404/Seadrive-AI/README.md

 After finishing you shall select a model and download it

-While that’s downloading download the main Seadrive AI file and find the exe under debug
+While that’s downloading download the main Seadrive AI file and find the .exe under debug

 Create a shortcut to it for easy access